MichaelHoste/xmoto.js/README.md

 ## TODO

+* Hide edges from blocks that are not visible
 * Improve and correct edge creation (really slow in webgl/chrome because of mask!
 But very smooth unsing canvas in FF and Chrome)
 * Improve XML levels compatibility!
 * PIXIJS